siyakhanse/khanseportfolio/dataviz2.md

 References:

 Amadeo, K. (2022, January 28).
 What is the debt-to-GDP ratio?
 The Balance.
-Retrieved January 31, 2022, from https://www.thebalance.com/debt-to-gdp-ratio-how-to-calculate-and-use-it-3305832
+Retrieved January 30, 2022, from https://www.thebalance.com/debt-to-gdp-ratio-how-to-calculate-and-use-it-3305832

-General Government - General Government Debt - OECD Data. the OECD. (n.d.).
-Retrieved January 31, 2022, from https://data.oecd.org/gga/general-government-debt.htm
+General Government - General Government Debt - OECD Data. the OECD.
+(2022).
+Retrieved January 30, 2022, from https://data.oecd.org/gga/general-government-debt.htm

 Kenton, W. (2022, January 30).
 Debt-to-GDP ratio definition.
 Investopedia.
-Retrieved January 31, 2022, from https://www.investopedia.com/terms/d/debtgdpratio.asp#:~:text=The%20debt%2Dto%2DGDP%20ratio%20is%20the%20ratio%20of%20a,gross%20domestic%20product%20(GDP).&text=The%20higher%20the%20debt%2Dto,the%20domestic%20and%20international%20markets.
+Retrieved January 30, 2022, from https://www.investopedia.com/terms/d/debtgdpratio.asp#:~:text=The%20debt%2Dto%2DGDP%20ratio%20is%20the%20ratio%20of%20a,gross%20domestic%20product%20(GDP).&text=The%20higher%20the%20debt%2Dto,the%20domestic%20and%20international%20markets.